GDF11: Human studies

 GDF11 levels fall to zero in humans at a mean age of 73.71.
 No endogenous GDF11 production results in the cessation of stem cell DNA repair which causes stem cells to die off and their populations fall to zero at an even faster rate.
 Since one cannot survive without hematopoietic, mesenchymal, etc. stems cells, this suggests that GDF11 may play a key role in maximum lifespan determination.

-Elevian, whose founders include Harvard Stem Cell Institute researchers Dr. Amy Wagers, Dr. Lee Rubin and Dr. Rich Lee, has raised $58 million in two rounds of funding to study GDF11.
+Elevian, a university spin-off company whose founders include Harvard Stem Cell Institute researchers Dr. Amy Wagers, Dr. Lee Rubin, and Dr. Rich Lee, has raised $58 million in two rounds of funding to study GDF11.
 On June 19, 2022, the New York Times published an article about GDF11 and Elevian titled "Can a 'Magic' Protein Slow the Aging Process?".
 The article stated that Elevian will conduct clinical trials using GDF11 to repair stroke damage in humans starting in Q1 of 2023.

+Physical fitness correlated with GDF11 levels in serum, which is in line with results of a previous study reporting higher serum GDF11 in lifelong exercising men compared to their lifelong sedentary peers.
+Physical fitness not only determines the tissue-specific expression and concentration of GDF11, but also the magnitude of its exercise-stimulated regulation.

 GDF11 levels in individuals with major depressive disorder are significantly lower compared to healthy controls.
 Administration of GDF11 in aged mice stimulates neuronal autophagy which improves memory and alleviates senescence and depression-like symptoms in a neurogenesis-independent manner.

 It has been reported that GDF11 is down-regulated in pancreatic cancer tissue, compared with surrounding tissue, and pancreatic cell lines exhibit a low expression of the growth factor (65).
 This group also reported that, in a cohort of 63 PC patients, those with high GDF11 expression had significantly better survival rates in comparison with those with low GDF11 expression.
 These effects were related to decreased proliferation, migration and invasion, and these observations are in agreement with those reported in HCC and TNBC.
 GDF11 is also capable of inducing apoptosis in pancreatic cancer cell lines.